-☐ One colour passport type photograph □ DVLA photocard driving licence or old style paper driving licence in your current address ☐ Proof of current address which is less than 3 months old i.e. utility bill, bank statement ☐ Check code from DVLA for viewing driving licence details □ Overseas criminal record check/certificate of good conduct (if applicable) □ Medical Form □ Birth Certificate □ Certificate of Naturalisation issued by the Home Office (if applicable) □ Biometric Residence Permit (if applicable) □ Proof that the applicant is legally permitted to work in the UK □ Proof of ability in English (speaking and listening) at least to Entry Level 3 standard □ Passport □ Proof of national insurance number ☐ A DBS application form and identity documents required for the DBS Disclosure (the applicant will be advised which documents are required when they make the appointment) Any other documents that the Authority may reasonably request to help progress the application ☐ The correct fees (please note that any fees for the knowledge test etc. are non-refundable)
+- □ One colour passport type photograph - DVLA photocard driving licence or old style paper driving licence in your current address - Proof of current address which is less than 3 months old i.e. utility bill, bank statement - □ Check code from DVLA for viewing driving licence details - □ Overseas criminal record check/certificate of good conduct (if applicable) - □ Medical Form - □ Birth Certificate - □ Certificate of Naturalisation issued by the Home Office (if applicable) - □ Biometric Residence Permit (if applicable) - □ Proof that the applicant is legally permitted to work in the UK.
+Check what documents are acceptable.

+Proof of ability in English (speaking and listening) at least to Entry Level 3 standard